The Kashmir Conflict-

 Mohenjadaro civilization.
 The last ruling dynasty, that was Chak of Gilgit, a

-north-western Nation of Kashmir State, lost their independence in the hands of
+northwestern one of the Nation of Kashmir State, lost its independence at the hands of

 Indian Mughals.